 A woman with numerous disabilities, including cerebral palsy, wowed the audience at the Republican National Convention (RNC) on Thursday evening at the Quickens Loans Arena in Cleveland, with a beautiful rendition of the National Anthem.

 News 4 SA reports that Marlana Vanhoose, 20, gave such a powerful performance at the RNC that she was given a standing ovation.
-As she she stood bravely on stage with sunglasses on, she delivered her best A capella version of “The Star Spangled Banner.”
+As she stood bravely on stage with sunglasses on, she delivered her best a cappella version of “The Star Spangled Banner.”

 Doctors told Vanhoose’s parents not to expect her to live past her first year, after she was diagnosed with Cytomegalovirus (CMV) at birth.
 Within a few weeks of birth, complications of CMV resulted in Vanhoose going blind.

 A few years later, Vanhoose was diagnosed with a mild case of ataxic cerebral palsy.
 Ataxic cerebral palsy is the most rare form of the disorder, affecting roughly 5% to 10% of all diagnosed CP cases.
 It’s marked by tremors, shaky limbs, poor coordination, and difficulties with movement.
 People with Ataxic cerebral palsy often have a wide gait when walking, which makes them susceptible to frequent falls.

 Ataxic cerebral palsy can also result in speech difficulties, which can lead to abrupt pauses when talking, combined with accelerated speech.